-The most significant date in the early years of the University's life was 1908 when the three Queen's Colleges, and the Royal University (which replaced the Queen's University in Ireland in 1879), were dissolved and replaced by the Queen's University of Belfast and the National University of Ireland.
+The most significant date in the early years of the university's life was 1908 when the three Queen's Colleges, and the Royal University (which replaced the Queen's University in Ireland in 1879), were dissolved and replaced by the Queen's University Belfast and the National University of Ireland.

 The Institute is one of the leading centers for research-led teaching in Irish Studies.
 At the two most recent research assessment exercises, when all university departments in the United Kingdom were assessed and rated on the quality of their research on a scale of 1-5, the Institute achieved a top grade 5.

 The Institute of Irish Studies is organized not as a stand alone research unit, but as a focus for the larger body of research being undertaken at Queen's University and beyond.
 The main research strategy is to explore the social, political, cultural and geographical factors that have influenced the people of this island and its diasporas.
 Research is conducted into the physical and political environment of the north of Ireland, mapping its unique influence on wider Irish and British identities.
 The Institute has offered a very popular MA program since 1987, providing the opportunity for graduates to undertake interdisciplinary study in the field of Irish Studies: